 - Light layers: the Andes can swing from sunny to chilly—dress in layers you can add or remove.

 On day one, after your airport pick‑up, we’ll transfer you to your hotel so you can unpack and rest.
-In the afternoon, you’ll enjoy a guided city tour in Cusco.
-Bring a small daypack with the essentials below:
+In the afternoon, enjoy a guided city tour of Cusco:

 - Comfortable walking shoes: you’ll do plenty of walking on cobblestone streets and gentle stairs.